• Skip to main content

 Air

 The primary threat that hurricanes and flooding pose to air quality is the promotion of mold growth.
-Homes and buildings surrounded by high levels of water after a hurricane will see mold and mildew start to grow quickly.
+After a hurricane, homes, and buildings surrounded by high water levels will see mold and mildew grow quickly.
 It is recommended that sheetrock at least 12 inches above where the water reached should be removed and replaced.

-The best thing you can do during your post-hurricane or flood clean-up is testing your air quality.
+The best thing you can do during your post-hurricane or flood clean-up is to test your air quality.

 Dehumidifiers

-Excessive water damage and moisture in your home is a problem that will have to be dealt with over time.
-Draw out excessive moisture by investing in a dehumidifier.
-We carry a few different portable dehumidifiers and whole-home dehumidifiers to choose from.
+Excessive water damage and moisture in your home are problems that will have to be dealt with over time.
+To draw out excessive moisture, invest in a dehumidifier.

 Reader Interactions